 Frazer is an enthusiastic brand-builder at heart, and he approached the fundraising campaign as he would with any integrated, strategic marketing campaign.
 He wanted to invite customers to invest in the business as a way to build long-term brand engagement.
 Because these customers would be literally bought into the business and have a vested interest in Chapel Down’s success, Frazer knew that they’d provide great feedback and help spread the gospel of their products for years to come.

 The team invited existing customers, neighbours, suppliers and stockists to join the campaign early via email and website engagement; following up quickly with outdoor and print ads, as well as substantial media coverage to introduce their brand and campaign to new potential customers.

-To further engage with potential investors, the company offered creative perks to investors of various levels, including: discounts on products and vine leases, discounts at their restaurant, and free wine tastings and tours.
+To further engage with potential investors, the company offered creative perks to investors of various levels, including discounts on products and vine leases, discounts at their restaurant, and free wine tastings and tours.
 On traditional share exchanges, offering and managing these kinds of investor perks would be almost impossible; but Seedrs makes it simple to monitor and manage investor relations, like this.

-Since closing their round, Chapel Down has spared no time in investing in their future, recently doubling their land under vine to help satisfy demand for their popular wines.
+Since closing their round, Chapel Down has spared no time in investing in their future, recently doubling their land under vine to help satisfy the demand for their popular wines.

 Learn more about Chapel Down and their range of beer, cider and wines, at chapeldown.com